 The expansion of the camp has also been seen through the addition of new cabins, a special Senior Camp section, ball hockey and basketball courts, as well as a new office and female staff cabin.
 HOC had also tapped into the World Wide Web with an interactive website at www.learnhockey.com.
 Over the 25 years that Lance and Kathy were owners and directors of the camp, the marketing brochures may have changed, but the philosophy of the camp remained the same.

 In 2004, Lance and Kathy Barrs decided to turn over the reins of the business to Kevin McLaughlin to start another chapter in their lives.
 Kevin was always a cottager on the lake with his family and he began visiting HOC as a camper in 1981.
 He continued to do so each year until becoming a staff member in 1989.
 He held many camp positions from counsellor, water ski instructor, and coordinator to assistant hockey director in 1998, before becoming the camp’s third owner in October of 2004.

 By the time HOC celebrated it's 40th Anniversary in 2006, it’s three owners impressed on generations of children and young adults its goal to create memories that last a lifetime through an extraordinary hockey and camp experience.

 In 2009, Kevin and Sophie McLaughlin hit their first milestone, their 5th Anniversary as owners/directors.
 Over those first five years, they were met with many new experiences and challenges, which not only brought adversity but also helped build a stronger camp to usher in the end of the decade (2010).

-Although the price of camp has gone up considerably compared to 1966, costs still remain well below many other residential summer sports camps in Ontario and HOC still offers minimum 1 week programs.
+Although the price of camp has gone up considerably compared to 1973, costs still remain below many other overnight summer sports camps in Ontario and HOC still offers minimum 1 week programs.
 These two factors help to uphold the Bogensberger’s original philosophy of creating opportunities for as many young campers as possible.